Keloid Treatment Options: From Surgery to Non-Surgical Solutions

 Cryotherapy

 Cryotherapy involves freezing the keloid tissue with liquid nitrogen to reduce its size and hardness.
-This method can help flatten raised scars and ease discomfort, though it may require multiple sessions for best results.
+This cryosurgery method can help flatten raised scars and ease discomfort, though it may require multiple sessions for the best results.
 Cryotherapy is often most effective on smaller keloids and may also be combined with injections or other therapies to maximize long-term improvement.

 Silicone Gel Sheets